thtang/aMMAI2018-paper-summary/Learning From Noisy Large-Scale DatasetsWith Minimal Supervision/README.md

 Since the author states that the structure in the label space could be implicitly learned by the method, I think delving in the structure might be insteresting.
 For example, by looking up the connection of each term in labels, we probably can generate high-level semantic concept from image.

 ## Technical summarizes
-The proposed networks not only predict the label but also help filtering out noisy label.
-Figure1 below shows its concept.
+**The proposed networks not only predict the label but also help filtering out noisy label.
+Figure1 below shows its concept.**
 <img src="https://github.com/thtang/aMMAI2018-paper-summary/blob/master/Learning%20From%20Noisy%20Large-Scale%20DatasetsWith%20Minimal%20Supervision/image/f1.png" width="420">

+The network consists of two sub-module:
+1. The label cleaning network: Given noise label and visual feature, output cleaned label
+2. The multi-label classifier: Given cleaned label and visual feature, output predicted label